 Whether or not your child regularly uses a digital device, keeping their eyes and vision healthy is crucial for their development and academic success.

-At Orillia Eyewear & iCare in Orillia, we offer top-notch pediatric eye care from routine eye exams to contact lens consultations and more.
+At Orillia Eyewear & iCare in Orillia, we offer top-notch pediatric eye care from routine eye tests to contact lens consultations and more.

-Start your child off on the right foot this academic year, and schedule their yearly eye exam today!
+Start your child off on the right foot this academic year, and schedule their yearly eye test today!

-- A:School-aged children should have their eyes evaluated by a pediatric optometrist every year, or as often as recommended by their eye doctor.
+- A:School-aged children should have their eyes evaluated by a pediatric optometrist every year, or as often as recommended by their optometrist.
 Children who complain of vision problems, frequent headaches or struggle to keep up with their peers academically should also be brought in to the optometrist.
-Keep in mind that vision screenings offered in schools and pediatrician’s offices do not replace the care and experience of an eye doctor, and don’t test for many aspects of eye health and visual functioning.
+Keep in mind that vision screenings offered in schools and pediatrician’s offices do not replace the care and experience of an optometrist, and don’t test for many aspects of eye health and visual functioning.

 Quality Frames For Prescription Eyeglasses & Computer Glasses.
 Visit Orillia Eyewear & iCare for an eye exam and eyeglasses that match your style.